Loading…

 Practical AI use cases for Australian AEC firms — documentation, specs, BIM, comms, with AIA and Engineers Australia-aware governance.

-Australian architecture and engineering firms work under some of the densest professional accountability standards in business, with project workflows that span design, statutory approval, documentation, contract administration, and construction support.
+That is precisely where AI earns its keep.
 AI for architecture firms and engineering practices is most useful in the documentation, specification, and communication work that surrounds design — not in the design and certification work itself.
 This guide is for principals, project directors, and operations leads in Australian AEC and AECOM-style multidisciplinary firms.

 Useful AI in AEC layers on top of CAD and BIM platforms (Revit, ArchiCAD, MicroStation), specification systems (NATSPEC, Specifi), document management, and project comms platforms.